SICS-Fundamental-Research-Center/MiniGraph/README.md

 ```

-A fragment will repeat the IncEval until there is no messages received.
+A fragment will repeat the IncEval until there are no messages received.
 When all the fragments are finished with computation, the algorithm is terminated.

 ## Contact Us
 For bugs, please raise an issue on GiHub.
-Questions and comments are also welcome at the my email:
+Questions and comments are also welcome at my email:
 zhuxk@buaa.edu.cn